-Alisa Ferguson is a consultant and writer focused on accelerating clean energy innovation
+Alisa Ferguson is an advocate and writer focused on accelerating clean energy innovation

-Alisa works with clients to develop strategic communications, new policy and regulation, and relationships with partners seeking to accelerate action and amplify impact on energy and climate change issues.
+Alisa works with clients to develop strategic communications, new policy and regulation, and relationships with partners seeking to accelerate action and amplify impact on clean energy and climate change.
 She enjoys launching new initiatives, creating order from chaos, and forging unconventional alliances.
-She publishes regularly on the role of innovation in solving global energy challenges, and her novel-in-progress is a story of how nature connects and nurtures us.
+She publishes regularly on the role of innovation in addressing climate change and global energy challenges.

 From 2009 to 2013, Alisa co-led the cleantech practice at Washington, DC-based McBee Strategic Consulting (now Signal Group).
 Prior to working in the private sector, she spent nearly a decade on Capitol Hill, guiding strategy and policy for the U.S. House Committee on Science and Technology and playing a lead role in the creation of the Advanced Research Projects Agency - Energy (ARPA-E), clean energy programs in the American Recovery and Reinvestment Act (ARRA), and Department of Energy R&D programs focused on advanced vehicles, biofuels, carbon capture, renewable energy, and smart grid technologies.

 Alisa holds a B.S.F.S., cum laude, from the Georgetown University Edmund A. Walsh School of Foreign Service.
-She lives in Southern California.
+She lives in Southern California, where she is also working on her first novel.